WAM2layers/WAM2layers/docs/userguide/analysis.md

 # Visualize the output data after tracking
 wam2layers visualize output config-file.yaml

-TODO: explain the visualize both and snapshots options
 ```

 The configuration file is used to find the path to the data.